-Blanketing a chicken with salt and refrigerating it for a couple hours will draw out some moisture and strengthen the chicken flavours.
-Don’t worry, the chicken will not be salty.
+Blanketing a chicken with salt and refrigerating it for a couple of hours before roasting will draw out some moisture and strengthen the flavours of the chicken.
+Don’t worry, the chicken will not taste salty.
 The next step is to rinse off the salt.

 After you have rinsed and seasoned the chicken, open a can of beer and pour out half (into a cold mug).
-Use a puncture point on a can opener to make two additional holes in the top of the beer can to allow steam to escape.
+Use a can opener to make two additional holes in the top of the beer can to allow steam to escape.

 Fold the wing tips behind the back of the chicken to shield the tips from the heat.